The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Galaxies and BH populations in

 Not only do we expect more galaxies in our simulation (due to the fact that we probe a more biased regions), but we also expect galaxies to be, on average, more evolved at a given redshift compared to the field~\citep[e.g.][]{Overzier2016}.
 In a $\Lambda$CDM universe, it is expected that the densest structures collapse first, and, due to the so-called halo assembly bias~\citep[e.g.][]{Sheth2004,Harker2006,Borzyszkowski2017,Musso2018}, that galaxies in denser regions are older and more massive compared to the regions of average density.
-This is exactly the case here: at $z=6$, galaxies in \Obelisk reach masses in excess of $10^{9-10}\,\Msun$ and UV magnitude brighter than $\MUV \lesssim -22$, and are therefore likely to be significantly enriched in dust.
-To get an estimate of the impact of the UV extinction due to dust, we cast 192 rays from the centre of each galaxy and integrate the dust column density out to the virial radius of the host halo.
-We then convert this column density to an optical depth using the dust extinction law fits from \citet{Gnedin2008} for the Large Magellanic Cloud.
-This parametrization assumes that the dust extinction is proportional to the neutral hydrogen column density (their Eq.~5): we rescale the neutral column density by the dust-to-gas ration measured in our simulation along each line of sight to measure the dust optical depth.
+This is exactly the case here: At $z=6$, galaxies in \Obelisk reach masses in excess of $10^{9-10}\,\Msun$ and UV magnitude brighter than $\MUV \lesssim -22$, and are therefore likely to be significantly enriched in dust.
 We repeat the experiment by casting rays from outside of the half-mass radius of each galaxy, to account for stars outside of the centre of the galaxy that might be less attenuated.
-This results in the red shaded area: the brighter galaxies are more affected than their faint counterparts.
+This results in the red shaded area: The brighter galaxies are more affected than their faint counterparts.
 Yet, at all magnitudes, the \Obelisk volume contains more galaxies than the field.
 Using simulations based on constrained initial conditions, \citet{Yajima2015} have found a similar increase in the number density of galaxies compared to their simulation of an average patch of the Universe.